-This should be the name and city of the
+This should be the name and city of the supplier for the

-supplier for the heat or utility source specified.
+heat or utility source specified.

-Name on Bill: Enter the name of the household member
+Enter the name of the household member whose name

-whose name is indicated on the heating or

-utility supplier's account.
+Name on Bill: is indicated on the heating or utility supplier's account.

-Account #: This should be obtained if at all possible

-whenever the supplier uses customer account numbers.
-It is mandatory for Xcel Energy,

-MDU, Ottertail, and Ferrellgas.
+Account #: This should be obtained if at all possible whenever the supplier uses customer account numbers.
+It is mandatory for Xcel Energy, MDU, Ottertail, and made.
+(See 35-20-10.)